MehdinMasinovic/efficient-programs/README.md

 ## Efficient Join Implementation Project

 ## Project Overview
-This project involves implementing an efficient join operation across four CSV files, with the goal of optimizing CPU performance.
+This project involves implementing an efficient join operation across four CSV files, with the goal of optimizing program efficiency.
 The implementation should match the output of a reference implementation while potentially improving upon its performance characteristics.

 ## Problem Description
 Implement a join operation that: